AI in Pharma: The Growing Number of Pharmaceutical Use Cases

 AI in pharma use cases

 • Ensuring consistent quality.
 While rigorous, traditional quality control methods within the manufacturing process are often time-consuming and prone to human error.
 The integration of AI offers an opportunity to enhance the precision of efficiency in quality assurance.
 With AI's ability to continuously monitor drug production and analyze data, there is the potential to ID and correct inconsistencies quickly.
-This means a lower likelihood of recalls and maximized patient safety.
+This means a lower likelihood of recalls and better patient safety.

 4) Supply chain and distribution